robbplo/wasm-component-examples/README.md

   - component to calculate the [nth prime number](./rust/nth-prime-number/)
   - component that does a [http call to jsonplaceholder](./rust/http-request/)

+- Golang
+  - component to combine two string into one string, called [concat-text](./go/concat-text)
+  - component to calculate the [nth prime number](./go/nth-prime-number/)
+  - component that does a [http call to jsonplaceholder](./go/http-request/)

 For more examples with other programming languages take a look at the following repos:

 - [wasmcloud main repo](https://github.com/wasmCloud/wasmCloud/tree/main/examples)